s-carter91/T1A3_Terminal_Application/README.md

 Also listed in the correct order as per the documentation (1: Standard library imports 2: Related third party imports 3: Local application/library specific imports)

 ##### Maximum Line Length
 No single line of code is longer than the 99 characters that PEP8 states as a maximum character per line limit (except if Docstring or Comment which have a maximum line length of 72 characters).
-D and classes which are under the 72 character max per line imposed by PEP8 for comments and docstrings.

 ##### General PEP8 Formatting
 Double blank lines have been added around top level functions and classes.